 Founded in 1972, Public Citizen Litigation Group is the litigating arm of the non-profit advocacy organization Public Citizen.
-Litigation Group attorneys specialize in cases involving health and safety regulation, consumer rights, access to the courts, class action standards, open government, and the First Amendment, including issues involving online speech.
-The Litigation Group litigates cases at all levels of the federal and state judiciaries, and its attorneys have argued 60 cases in the U.S. Supreme Court, with two more scheduled for the 2012 Term.
+Litigation Group attorneys specialize in cases involving health and safety regulation, consumer rights, access to the courts, class action standards, open government, and the First Amendment.
+The Litigation Group litigates cases at all levels of the federal and state judiciaries, and its attorneys have argued 64 cases in the U.S. Supreme Court.

-The fellow participates fully in all aspects of the Project, including working on draft briefs at the certiorari and merits stages.
 The fellow is also responsible for organizing and coordinating moot courts for advocates appearing before the Court.
-(In the 2011 Term, the Project mooted lawyers for 24 cases.)
-The fellow maintains the Project’s website (http://www.citizen.org/litigation/supremecourt) and prepares an email on pending petitions of public interest to update subscribers before each Supreme Court conference.
+In the last Supreme Court term, the Project mooted lawyers for 20 cases.
+In addition, the fellow maintains the Project’s website and prepares an email on pending petitions of public interest to update subscribers before each Supreme Court conference.

 Applicants must have a JD, a solid academic background, excellent writing and analytical skills, and basic knowledge of a wide range of subject areas that arise in Supreme Court litigation.
-Ideal applicants are bright, innovative, socially adept, and self-starters.
 Some practical litigation experience in school or elsewhere is preferred, but not required.
 A strong preference will be given to those who have a demonstrated commitment to public interest work.
-Minorities are strongly encouraged to apply.

-The annual salary, set by collective bargaining agreement, is approximately $50,000.
-Benefits include fully paid comprehensive health insurance (covering employee and dependents, but not the employee’s spouse) and three weeks’ paid vacation.
+The annual salary, set by collective bargaining agreement, is approximately $58,000.
+Benefits include fully paid health and dental insurance and three weeks’ paid vacation.

 Applicants should send a cover letter, a resume, a list of references, a law school transcript, and a writing sample to the attention of Office Manager, at firstname.lastname@example.org.
-The writing sample should be legal in nature (brief, memorandum, or research paper) and should be the applicant’s own work, not a collaborative piece or something heavily edited by someone else.
-It can be of any length.
+The writing sample should be legal in nature (brief, memorandum, or research paper) and should be the applicant’s own work, not work heavily edited by someone else.
 Please send the complete document, not an excerpt.

-Applicants should consult the Project’s website (http://www.citizen.org/litigation/supremecourt), and Litigation Group website (http://www.citizen.org/litigation) for general information on the work of the Litigation Group.
-The application deadline is December 15, 2012, but an offer may be extended as early as November.
+Applicants should consult the Project’s website (https://www.citizen.org/supreme-court-assistance-project/), and Litigation Group website (http://www.citizen.org/litigation) for general information on the work of the Litigation Group.
 Interviews may either be in person or on the telephone, no sooner than mid-September.
 The position is open until filled.